anindyo/api-doc-assignment/swapi/_index.md

 # Overview

- The Start Wars API (`swapi`) provides a means to send HTTP requests to a database of Star Wars data and retrieve the requested data in the JSON format.
+ The Star Wars API (`swapi`) provides a means to send HTTP requests to a database of Star Wars data and retrieve the requested data in the JSON format.

 Use `swapi` to retrieve the following information about the Star Wars universe: